Course

 In this class we leverage behavioral science to understand motivation in the workplace.
 We explore how job design is linked to employees' effectiveness and motivation, and how organizational change and management can increase employees' motivation.
 We apply microeconomic theory, game theory, behavioral economics and psychology to investigate topics such as incentives, intrinsic versus extrinsic motivation, peer effects, performance feedback, employer recognition, autonomy, competitiveness, reciprocity, procrastination, mindset, purpose and social status.

 An important learning experience in this course is to collaborate with classmates and act as a consultant team for a real firm/organization.
 Your team will write a report evaluating how the employees at the firm/organization are motivated, including your recommendations for how to increase motivation.
 Your report will be based on interviews with a manager in the firm/organization.
-The three teams with the best case reports will be given the opportunity to present their work to an expert committee in the UiS Business School Sandnes Sparebank Case Competition.
-The committee will select the team with the best case study, and the winning team will receive a prize.
+The three teams with the best case reports will be given the opportunity to present their work to an expert committee in the UiS Rogaland Sparebank Case Competition.
+The committee will select the team with the best case study, and the winning team will receive a prize of NOK 50 000.

-We will use scientific journal articles in addition to some chapters from the textbook Personnel Economics in Practice by Edward P. Lazear and Michael Gibbs (2014).
+We will use scientific journal articles in addition to some chapters from the textbook Personnel Economics in Practice by Edward P. Lazear and Michael Gibbs (2014) and Personnel Economics (2018) by Peter Kuhn.
 An important goal is to learn how to read international journal articles, think critically about the empirical evidence, and communicate the research findings to colleagues.
 Together with classmates you will be responsible for presenting a relevant journal article at a student seminar.

 Learning outcome